renecannao/proxysql-old/README.rst

 * **mysql_threads**

 	Early versions of ProxySQL used 1 thread per connection, while recent versions use a pool of threads that handle all the connections.
 Performance improved by 20% for certain workload and an optimized number of threads.
 This can also drastically reduces the amount of memory uses by ProxySQL.
 Further optimizations are expected.
 Default is *number-of-CPU-cores X 2* , minimum is 2 and maximum is 128 .

 * **mysql_default_schema**

 	Each connection *requires* a default schema (database).
 If a client connects without specifying a schema, mysql_default_schema is applied.
 It defaults to *information_schema*.

 	If you're using mostly one database, specifying a default schema (database) *could* save a request for each new connection.

 * **proxy_mysql_port**

 	Specifies the port that mysql clients should connect to.
 Default is 6033.

 * **mysql_socket**

 	ProxySQL can accept connection also through the Unix Domain socket specified in *mysql_socket* .
 This socket is usable only if the client and ProxySQL are running on the same server.
 Benchmark shows that with workloads where all the queries are served from the internal query cache (that is, very fast), Unix Domain socket provides 50% more throughput than TCP socket.
 Default is */tmp/proxysql.sock*

 * **mysql_hostgroups**

 	ProxySQL groups MySQL backends into hostgroups. *mysql_hostgroups* defines the maximum number of hostgroups.
 Default is 8, mimimum is 2 (enough for classic read/write split) and maximum is 64 .

 * **mysql_poll_timeout**

 	Each connection to proxysql is handled by a thread that call poll() on all the file descriptors opened. poll() is called with a timeout of *mysql_poll_timeout* milliseconds.
 Default is 10000 (10 seconds) and minimum is 100 (0.1 seconds).
 The same timeout is applied also in the admin interface and in the monitoring interface.

 * **mysql_auto_reconnect_enabled**

 	If a connection to mysql server is dropped because killed or timed out, it automatically reconnects.
 This feature is very unstable and should not be enabled.
 Default is 0 (disabled).

 * **mysql_query_cache_enabled**

 	Enable the internal query cache that can be used to cache SELECT statements.
 Boolean parameter (0/1) , and default is 1 (enabled).

 * **mysql_query_cache_partitions**

 	The internal query cache is divided in several partitions to reduce contentions.
 Default is 16, minimum is 1 and maximum is 128.

 * **mysql_query_cache_size**

 	It defines the size of the internal query cache, if enabled.
 Default is 1048576 (1MB), so is its minimum.
 There is no maximum defined.

 * **mysql_query_cache_precheck**

 	It this option is enabled, the internal query cache is checked for possible resultset for every query even if not configured to be cached.
 Enabling this option can improved performance if the query cache hit ratio is high, as it prevents the parsing of the queries.
 Boolean parameter (0/1) , and default is 1 (enabled).

 * **mysql_max_query_size**

 	A query received from a client can be of any length.
 Although, to optimize memory utilization and to improve performance, only queries with a length smaller than *mysql_max_query_size* are analyzed and processed.
 Any query longer than *mysql_max_query_size* is forwarded to a mysql servers without being processed.
 That also means that for large queries the query cache is disabled.
 Default value is 1048576 (1MB), and the maximum length is 16777210 (few bytes less than 16MB).

 * **mysql_max_resultset_size**

 	When the server sends a resultset to proxysql, the resultset is stored internally before being forwarded to the client. *mysql_max_resultset_size* defines the maximum size of a resultset for being buffered: once a resultset passes this threshold it stops the buffering and triggers a fast forward algorithm.
 Indirectly, it also defines also the maximum size of a cachable resultset.
 In future a separate option will be introduced.
 Default is 1048576 (1MB).

 * **mysql_query_cache_default_timeout**

 	Every cached resultset has a time to live . *mysql_query_cache_default_timeout* defines the default time to live (in second) for the predefined caching rules when the administrator didn't explicitly configure query rules.
 Default is 1 seconds.

 * **mysql_server_version**

 	When a client connects to ProxySQL , this introduces itself as mysql version *mysql_server_version* .
 The default is "5.1.30" ( first GA release of 5.1 ).

 * **mysql_usage_user** and **mysql_usage_password**

 	At startup (and in future releases also at regular interval), ProxySQL connects to all the MySQL servers configured to verify connectivity and the status of read_only (this option if used to determine if a server is a master or a slave only during the first automatic configuration: do not rely on this for advanced setup).  *mysql_usage_user* and *mysql_usage_password* define the username and password that ProxySQL uses to connect to MySQL server.
 As the name suggests, only USAGE privilege is required.
 Defaults are *mysql_usage_user=proxy* and *mysql_usage_password=proxy* .

 * **mysql_servers**

 	Defines a list of mysql servers to use as backend in the format of hostname:port , separated by ';' .
 Example : mysql_servers=192.168.1.2:3306;192.168.1.3:3306;192.168.1.4:3306 .
 No default applies.

+	**Note** : this list is used only of the built-in database is not present yet.
+If the built-in database is already present, this option is ignored.

 * **mysql_connection_pool_enabled**

 	ProxySQL implements its own connection pool to MySQL backends.
 Boolean parameter (0/1) , where 1 is the default (enabled).

 * **mysql_share_connections**

 	When connection pool is enabled, it is also possible to share connections among clients.
 Boolean parameter (0/1) , where 0 is the default (disabled).

 	When this feature is disabled (default) and a connection is assigned to a client, this connection will be used only by that specific client connection and will be never shared.
 That is: connections to MySQL servers are not shared among client connections .
 When this feature is enabled, multiple clients can use the same connection to a single backend.
 This feature is *experimental*.

 * **mysql_wait_timeout**

 	If connection pool is enabled ( *mysql_connection_pool_enabled=1* ) , unused connection (not assigned to any client) are automatically dropped after *mysql_wait_timeout* seconds.
 Default is 28800 (8 hours) , minimum is 1 second and maximum is 604800 (1 week).
 This option *must* be smaller than mysql variable *wait_timeout* .

 * **mysql_parse_trx_cmds**

 	ProxySQL can filter unnecessary transaction commands if irrelevant.
 For example, if a connection sends BEGIN or COMMIT twice without any command in between, the second command is filtered.
 Boolean parameter (0/1) , where 0 is the default (disabled).
 This feature is absolutely *unstable*.

 * **mysql_maintenance_timeout**